networknt/light-doc/content/tutorial/cors.md

 and light-codegen config file.

 As we are moving to OpenAPI 3.0 specification, the Swagger 2.0 specification is just kept as a reference.
 In this tutorial, we are going to use OpenAPI 3.0 spec only.

+If you are forced to stay with Swagger 2.0 specification, you can follow this tutorial to generate the code using Swagger spec and all additional updates are valid for both.

 * [CORS API Swagger 2.0 Spec][]
 * [CORS API OpenAPI 3.0 Spec][]